taptap-games/taptap-games-frontend/docs/pp.md

 ### How We May Disclose Your Information to Third Parties

-DmSroik LLC does not share your personal information except as approved by you or as described below:
+TapTap Games LLC does not share your personal information except as approved by you or as described below:

-* DmSroik LLC may engage other companies and individuals to perform services on our behalf.
+* TapTap Games LLC may engage other companies and individuals to perform services on our behalf.
 An example of these services may include analyzing data and providing customer support.
-These agents and service providers may have access to your personal information in connection with the performance of services for DmSroik LLC.
+These agents and service providers may have access to your personal information in connection with the performance of services for TapTap Games LLC.

 * We may release your information as permitted by law, such as to comply with a subpoena, or when we believe that release is appropriate to comply with the law; investigate fraud, respond to a government request, enforce or apply our rights; or protect the rights, property, or safety of us or our users, or others.
 This includes exchanging information with other companies and organizations for fraud protection.
-In certain situations, DmSroik LLC may be required to disclose personal information in response to lawful requests by public authorities or for local law enforcement requirements.
+In certain situations, TapTap Games LLC may be required to disclose personal information in response to lawful requests by public authorities or for local law enforcement requirements.

-* DmSroik LLC may share your information in connection with any merger, sale of our assets, or a financing or acquisition of all or a portion of our business to another company.
+* TapTap Games LLC may share your information in connection with any merger, sale of our assets, or a financing or acquisition of all or a portion of our business to another company.
 You will be notified via email and/or notice on our Sites of any change in ownership or users of your personal information.

 We may share aggregate or anonymous information about you with advertisers, publishers, business partners, sponsors, and other third parties.